°Ç¸ç³Ô¹Ï

 Published 28 April 2014

-Last updated 26 January 2026 show all updates
+Last updated 26 January 2026 Show all updates

 1. Updated with new guidance about waste types that must have been treated under another exemption or permit before use.
 Updated guidance to say record-keeping of waste activity must be in chronological order.